One of the riskiest moves in shifting to the cloud is choosing a company to provide your managed cloud hosting services.

 No. If you use a Canadian billing address for your data, Microsoft 365 and Azure cloud services will be hosted automatically in a Canadian data center.

-Does Azure store all information in Canada?
+Does all information remain in Canada?

 Yes.
 Microsoft hosts data based on geographic location, so all information remains in Canada.
 More specifically, as described above, the data is stored regionally in Toronto and Québec City.